chriswbartley/rulefit/README.md

 # RuleFit
-Implementation of a rule based prediction algorithm based on [the rulefit algorithm from Friedman and Popescu (PDF)](http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf)
+Implementation of a rule based prediction algorithm based on [the rulefit algorithm from Friedman and Popescu (PDF)](http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf).
+This implementation includes the ability to specify *monotone* features as described in Bartley C., Liu W., Reynolds M., 2017, *A Novel Framework for Partially Monotone Rule Ensembles.* ICDE submission, prepub, available [here](http://staffhome.ecm.uwa.edu.au/~19514733/).

 The algorithm can be used for predicting an output vector y given an input matrix X. In the first step a tree ensemble is generated with gradient boosting.
 The trees are then used to form